Hands-on: Apple’s $300+ Magic Keyboards turn iPad Pros into business laptops

 On the other hand, you don’t get the same number of keys found on a standard Mac Magic Keyboard.
 While the iPad Pro version includes a full set of number, symbol, letter, and arrow keys, it doesn’t have the top row of either full- or half-height function keys found on Mac keyboards.
 It also doesn’t have an escape key, which might be an issue for some programmers.

 It’s been claimed, wrongly, that omitting function keys on the iPad was an intentional choice for “philosophical” reasons.
 But the original iPad Keyboard Dock (personally overseen by Steve Jobs) included a complete row of half-height function keys.
-They strike me as a particularly sad omission for such an expensive keyboard accessory.
+They strike me as a particularly sad omission for such an expensive keyboard accessory, and unlike other options, limit the Magic Keyboard’s ability to quickly change brightness, volume, music, or other settings without using the trackpad.

 4. The multi-touch trackpad is small but solid